 Add the pumpkin flesh to the pot, along with the broth, coconut milk, maple syrup, and fresh herbs and give everything a good stir.
 Increase the heat to high and bring the liquid to a boil.
 Reduce to low, cover, then simmer until the herbs are falling off the stems, about 20 minutes.

 Fish out the herb stems from the soup.
-Puree the soup in the pot using a stick blender until completely smooth.
+Puree the soup in the pot using an immersion blender until completely smooth.
 Taste for seasoning and add additional salt and pepper if needed.

 Useful Tools for this Recipe: